jigglypop/gaesup-world-examples/README.md

 ## introduction

-Gaesup World is a library that uses @react/three-fiber, @react/three-drei, and rapier to provide control tools for characters, airplanes, cars, and more in a web 3D environment.
+Ga esup World is a library that uses @react/three-fiber, @react/three-drei, and rapier to provide control tools for characters, airplanes, cars, and more in a web 3D environment.
 This controller is designed to easily manage character movement, animation, and interaction.
 It allows for easy manipulation of characters or vehicles in a virtual world, and is also equipped with utilities like minimaps and joysticks.

 ### Features